-It will be easier to do these calculations using floating point number rather than using integers.
+It will be much easier to do these calculations using floating point numbers rather than using integers.
 You can use floating point numbers with the GNU compiler.
 In the EmbeddedGNU IDE, select the Options menu, Project Options submenu.
 Near the bottom of the pop-up window, add the following to the Compiler options:

--fshort -double
+-fshort-double

-By adoing this, you will be able to do basic operations with floating point numbers (add, subtract, multiply, divide).
-Do not try to use functions which require the math library (such as sqrt()); the code generated by the GNU compiler will be too large to fit into the MC9S12.
+By doing this, you will be able to do basic operations with floating point numbers (add, subtract, multiply, divide).
+Do not try to use functions which require the math library (such as sqrt()); the code generated by the Gnu compiler will be too large to fit into the HC9S12.
 To print out a floating point number you must first convert it to an integer.
 For example, float x;

-x = 10.2; DB12FNP -> printf("x=%d \r\n",(short)x);
+DB12FNP->printf("x = %d\r\n",(short) x);